Tarbes: Tourism

 The Tarbes–Lourdes–Pyrénées Airport is still the second of the Midi-Pyrénées.
 Also in the town centre, the Rex Hotel, a designer hotel addressing a rather affluent clientele, and the arrival of brands such as H&M and new places of leisure (CGR, etc.) seem to attest to the attractiveness of the town.

 Agriculture

 Often presented as a "market town", Tarbes is home to important halls and market squares, allowing opportunities for local agriculture.
 Symbol of the local food industry, a Cooperative of tarbais beans including emerged at the heart of the Bastillac zone.

 Transport

 Air

 The small Tarbes-Lourdes-Pyrénées Airport is situated 10 km from the town centre.
 This airport is served by HOP! which provides three daily and two weekend air services to Paris-Orly.
 Jetairfly, which ensures a connection of two flights a week during the summer.
 Ryanair serves London Stansted, Dublin, Lisbon and Milan Bergamo, with two and three flights a week, respectively.
-Meridiana connects to Rome and finally Air Nostrum (Iberia Regional) offers two flights per week to Madrid Barajas.
 The airport also offers seasonal charter flights to and from the largest European cities.
+The nearest major airport to Tarbes is Toulouse Blagnac Airport, located 158 km north east from the town centre.
+The airport provides more domestic and international destinations.